• Skip to primary navigation

 UMC’s emphasis as a technical institution has always been on practical learning for the workforce, and in 1993 they established the Laptop U initiative, which was one of the first in the country to provide free laptops for college students and teachers.

-They continue to offer low tuition for both residents and non-residents, as well as 87 percent job placement and considerable financial aid.
+They continue to offer low tuition for residents and non-residents, 87 percent job placement, and considerable financial aid.

 10. Western Kentucky University